We must reinvent a future free of blinders so that we can choose from real options.

 9. Brain stimulation

-Most people respond well to a combination of the depression treatments above.
-But, for some, the symptoms of depression persist no matter how they try to resolve them.
+Most people respond well to some combination of the depression treatments above.
+But, for others, the symptoms of depression persist no matter how they try to resolve them.
 For certain cases of unremitting depression, brain stimulation may be a helpful treatment option.

 Enjoy this post?
 You might also like: